sifive/wake/share/doc/wake/basic_wake_tutorial.md

 `def <function name> <parameter list> = <expression>`

 We cannot specify explicitly the return type and type of the parameters.
 Usually when the function body is of multi-line the return value is specified by the last line in the function.

+Functions can be defined with the keyword `global` which makes the function to be accessed outside the file where it is being defined.

+We can arbitrarily deeply put `def` inside another `def`.
+The internal `def` is bound to the function itself and cannot be accesible outside the function.

 Note: The only thing you can define functions are using `def` keyword.
 In wake we deal everything with functions.